fbristow/kodi-nuc/index.md

 Kodi NUC
 ========

-This is a test branch and page for doing Jekyll on github pages.
+This is a test page to see how github pages works.